gopinathsjsu/team-project-jnms/Readme.md

 # UI Wireframes
 All UI wireframes for each screen in our application are uploaded in a folder called "ui wireframes" above
 # Design Decision
+**Database **

+Reasons to choose MongoDB

+HTML defines headings, paragraphs, links, images, tables, forms, and more on a web page.

+In HTML, CSS determines the layout, colors, fonts, and spacing of elements.

+User interactions, dynamic HTML and CSS modifications, calculations, API requests, and complex client functions are all possible with JavaScript.

+ReactJS uses a component-based architecture to build user interfaces.
+With its declarative syntax, it simplifies state management and UI updates for specific parts of a web page.

+**Backend**

+Reasons to choose NodeJS, ExpressJS

+As Node.js is event-driven and non-blocking, it handles concurrent requests effectively, thus making it ideal for scalability.
+Their shared JavaScript language eliminates context switching and enables easier code sharing.
+An extensive ecosystem surrounds Node.js, providing various libraries and tools.
+Asynchronous programming allows Node.js to perform faster.
+Request handling can be simplified with Express' middleware system.
+Express facilitates rapid development with its simplicity and minimalistic approach.

 # Deployment
 # Feature Set
 # Project UI Screenshots